 - none (no authentication) - local (authentication is performed using the /etc/passwd file) - remote (This is for a terminal profile only.
 The unit takes in a username but does not use it for authentication.
 Instead it passes it to the remote server where it is then used for authentication.) - radius (authentication is performed using a Radius authentication server) - TacacsPlus (authentication is performed using a TacacsPlus authentication server) - Idap (authentication is performed against an Idap database using an Idap server.
-The IP address and other details of the Idap server are defined in the file /etc/ldap.conf) - local/radius (authentication is performed locally first, switching to Radius if unsuccessful) - radius/local (the opposite of the previous option) - local/TacacsPlus (authentication is performed locally first, switching to TacacsPlus if unsuccessful) - TacacsPlus/local (the opposite of the previous option) - RadiusDownLocal (local authentication is tried only when the Radius server is down) - TacacsPlusDownLocal (local authentication is tried only when the TacacsPlus server is down)
+The IP address and other details of the Idap server are defined in the file /etc/Idap.conf) - local/radius (authentication is performed locally first, switching to Radius if unsuccessful) - radius/local (the opposite of the previous option) - local/TacacsPlus (authentication is performed locally first, switching to TacacsPlus if unsuccessful) - TacacsPlus/local (the opposite of the previous option) - TacacsPlusDownLocal (local authentication is tried only when the TacacsPlus server is down) - RadiusDownLocal (local authentication is tried only when the Radius server is down) - IdapDownLocal (local authentication is tried only when the Idap server is down)